quicwg/base-drafts/draft-ietf-quic-http.md

 This stream carries frames related to the request/response (see {{frames}}).
 When a stream terminates cleanly, if the last frame on the stream was truncated, this MUST be treated as a connection error (see HTTP_MALFORMED_* in
 {{http-error-codes}}).
-Streams which terminate abruptly may do so at any point in the frame.
+Streams which terminate abruptly may be reset at any point in the frame.

-Streams SHOULD be utilized sequentially, with no gaps.
+Streams SHOULD be used sequentially, with no gaps.
 Streams used for pushed resources MAY be initiated out-of-order, but stream IDs SHOULD be allocated to promised resources sequentially.